 Who doesn't love buffalo chicken wings?
 Vegans and vegetarians.
 Besides them, they're pretty much universally loved.

 Unfortunately, the form that most take are highly unhealthy.
-They are often breaded in flour, deep fried in rancid, oxidized oils (that get reused over and over and over again in restaurants), and drenched in mystery sauces which often include soybean oil and/or low quality butter.
+They are often factory-farmed chicken, breaded in flour, deep fried in rancid, oxidized oils (that get reused over and over and over again in restaurants), and drenched in mystery sauces which often include soybean oil and/or low quality butter.

 As a fan of chicken wings AND optimal health, I've engineered the perfect buffalo chicken wing recipe, which lends the wings the exact crunch and crispiness that good buffalo wings are known for, but without any of the health and performance-zapping garbage ingredients!
-In fact, these wings are rich in various nutrients, including:
+In fact, these wings are rich in various key nutrients, including:

 - Butyrate and conjugated linoleic acid (CLA) from grass-fed butter

 - Choline, niacin, and vitamin B12 from chicken

 - Collagen.
 Chicken skin is full of collagen, as are the cartilage-rich joints of the chicken wing.
 Collagen consists of important amino acids glycine, proline, and hydroxyproline, which have become relatively rare in the modern diet.
 Supplementing with them has been shown to enhance sleep, boost mood, improve skin texture, and even promote longevity (in animals).

 - Red pepper, which kicks up your metabolism (R), makes you feel good (by upregulating endogenous painkillers like endorphins), and may help you live longer (R)

 - They're gluten-free, grain free, and contain zero carbohydrates (keto-friendly)

 What you'll need: